aubinandrew5/automation-portfolio/README.md

 1. Run C_Drive_Cleanup.ps1 as an administrator.
 2. Output will be stored in C:\ZZ.

+_Notes:
-_Note:  Locations can be added/removed if necessary._
+Locations can be added/removed if necessary.
+Threshhold is currently set to 11% free space.
+This can be changed to a different value._

 **C_Drive_Expansion.ps1**